Cancel anytime

 - Acquisition Price (USD millions): 2580

-- Strategic Rationale: Expanded wealth management business and access to medical professionals.
+- Strategic Rationale: Expanded wealth management business and client base.

 Growth Trajectory and Initiatives

-Historical Growth: Scotiabank's growth has been driven by organic expansion and strategic acquisitions.
+Historical Growth: Historical growth has been driven by organic expansion, acquisitions, and international growth.

-Recent Initiatives: Recent strategic initiatives include investments in digital banking and expansion in wealth management and Latin America.
+Recent Initiatives: Recent strategic initiatives include investments in digital banking, expansion in wealth management, and streamlining operations.

 Summary